Table of Contents

 The Bombing of Monte Cassino Abbey

-Martha Gellhorn wrote on his report of the Monte Cassino first attack: “I remember the exact moment of the bombing of Monte Cassino, I watched him, sitting on a stone wall of a bridge, and saw the planes arrive and release, then the monastery transformed in a cloud of dust, and I heard great explosions, and I, like all the other fools, remained impressed enough to applaud.“ At 01.00 pm on 14th February some heavy guns 105 mm shoot toward Monte Cassino 25 shells, containing no explosive, but flyers.
+Martha Gellhorn wrote in her report on the first attack on Monte Cassino: “I remember the exact moment of the bombing of Monte Cassino.
+I was sitting on a stone wall of a bridge, watching the planes arrive and release their bombs.
+Then the monastery transformed into a cloud of dust, and I heard great explosions.
+Like all the other fools, I was impressed enough to applaud.”

 The Bombing of Monte Cassino Abbey: the flyers used to ask the civilians to leave

-On these flyers, the Allied wrote the following text: Italian friends, BEWARE!
-We have until now been especially careful to avoid shelling the Monte Cassino Monastery.
-The Germans have known how to benefit from this.
-But now the fighting has swept closer and closer to its sacred precincts.
-The time come when we must train our guns on the Monastery itself.
-We give you warning so that you may save yourselves.
-We warn you urgently: leave the Monastery.
-Leave it at once, respect this warning.
-It is for your benefit.
-THE FIFTH ARMY
+Until now, we have been especially careful to avoid shelling the Monte Cassino Monastery.
+The Germans have taken advantage of this restraint.
+But now the fighting has drawn closer and closer to its sacred precincts.
+The time has come when we must train our guns on the Monastery itself.

 The Bombing of Monte Cassino Abbey: the civilians of Cassino

-The civilians that arrived to the abbey some days before, leaving the dangerous Liri Valley for a quit monastery on the top of a hill, were afraid about what could happen, but they hadn’t another place to go to.
-So they remained in the Abbey, with the monks.
-They were the Abbot Gregorio Diamare, his secretary Martino Matronola, Eusebio Grossetti, Oderisio Graziosi, Nicola Clemente, Agostino Saccomanno, Carlomanno Pelagalli, Giacomo Ciaraldi, Pietro Nardone, Romano Coletta, Zaccaria di Raimo, Francesco Falconio and Giuseppe Cianci.
+Among them were Abbot Gregorio Diamare, his secretary Martino Matronola, and others: Eusebio Grossetti, Oderisio Graziosi, Nicola Clemente, Agostino Saccomanno, Carlomanno Pelagalli, Giacomo Ciaraldi, Pietro Nardone, Romano Coletta, Zaccaria di Raimo, Francesco Falconio, and Giuseppe Cianci.

 The Bombing of Monte Cassino Abbey